gabrieldansereau/ms_downscaling_metawebs/README.md

 the use of computer clusters provided by Calcul Québec and the Digital Research Alliance of Canada.
 Full-scale computations (excluding motifs) required 900 CPU core-hours and peaked at 500 GB of RAM.
-Computations for network motifs were even more intensive and required 12 CPU core-years.
+Computations for network motifs were susbtantially more demanding, requiring about 12 CPU core-years (approx. $10^5$ hours).

 # Results